-A course in many of the basic principles of the life sciences taking its examples from the sea.
+This course explores the basic principles of the life sciences taking its examples from the sea.
 The ecological relationship between humans and the sea is emphasized.
 This course is designed for non-science majors and is recommended to meet the general education breadth requirements, or the natural science requirement with Biology 104.
 Lab.
 Letter grade only.
 Transferable to CSU; UC.